-Extracorporeal Shock Wave Treatment for Plantar Fasciitis, Musculoskeletal and Other Conditions
+Extracorporeal Shock Wave Treatment for Plantar Fasciitis and Other Musculoskeletal Conditions

-Currently, five (5) ESWT devices are approved for marketing by the U.S. Food and Drug Administration (FDA).
+Currently, five (5) ESWT devices for orthopedic use are approved for marketing by the U.S. Food and Drug Administration (FDA).
 The OssaTron® device (HealthTronics, Marietta, Ga.), an electrohydraulic delivery system was approved by the FDA on July 20, 2000, for patients with chronic proximal plantar fasciitis—i.e., pain persisting more than six (6) months and not responding to conservative management.
 It is also FDA approved for treatment of lateral epicondylitis (tennis elbow).
 The Epos™ Ultra (Dornier, Germering, Germany), an electromagnetic delivery system, was approved by the FDA on January 15, 2002, for plantar fasciitis.
-The SONOCUR® Basic (Seimans, Erlangen, Germany) also uses an electromagnetic delivery system and was approved by the FDA for use in chronic lateral epicondylitis (symptoms unresponsive to conservative therapy for more than 6 months) on July 19, 2002.
+The SONOCUR® Basic (Seimens, Erlangen, Germany) also uses an electromagnetic delivery system and was approved by the FDA for use in chronic lateral epicondylitis (unresponsive to conservative therapy for more than 6 months) on July 19, 2002.
 In 2005, the Orthospec™ Orthopedic ESWT (Medispec Ltd, Germantown, MD), an electrohydraulic spark-gap device, and the Orbasone™ Pain Relief System (Orthometrix, White Plains, NY), a high-energy sonic wave system, received approval for treatment of chronic proximal plantar fasciitis in patients 18 years of age or older.

 Both high-dose and low-dose protocols have been investigated.
 A high-dose protocol consists of a single treatment of high energy shock waves (1300mJ/mm²).
 This painful procedure requires anesthesia.
 A low-dose protocol consists of multiple treatments, spaced one (1) week to one (1) month apart, in which a lower dose of shock waves is applied.
 This protocol does not require anesthesia.
 The FDA labeled indication for the OssaTron® and Epos™ Ultra device specifically describes a high-dose protocol, while the labeled indication for the SONOCUR® device describes a low-dose protocol.

 Another type of ESWT, radial ESWT (rESWT) received pre-market approval (PMA) in May 2007.
-The FDA-approved device is the Doloclast (spelled Dolorclast in the PMA summary) from EMS Electro Medical Systems, Nyon, Switzerland.
+The FDA-approved device is the Dolorclast from EMS Electro Medical Systems, Nyon, Switzerland.
 Radial ESWT is generated ballistically by accelerating a bullet to hit an applicator, which transforms the kinetic energy into radially expanding shock waves.
 Other types of ESWT produce focused shock waves that show deeper tissue penetration with significantly higher energies concentrated to a small focus.
 Radial ESWT is described as an alternative to focused ESWT and is said to address larger treatment areas, thus providing potential advantages in superficial applications like tendinopathies.

 ESWT is a noninvasive procedure for breaking up kidney stones.
 High intensity shock waves are produced electrically on the treatment area.
 ESWT treatment consists of approximately 500-1500 shocks delivered over 30-60 minutes.
 The size and number of stones to be treated usually determines the extent of therapy.
 The patient may be either submerged in water bath (wet method device) or have water-filled compressible pads positioned in the appropriate area (dry method device).
 General, spinal, or epidural anesthesia is usually administered with this procedure.
 Several machines under investigation only require local anesthetics.
 ESWT treatments can be performed on an inpatient or outpatient basis.
 Following ESWT, most kidney stone fragments are eventually eliminated in the urine.
 Adjunctive procedures (e.g., pre-ESWT endoscopy or surgery) are estimated to be required in 7-15% of patients to ensure the complete removal of the stone fragments.